AshCoolman/docs/_posts/2017-04-19-cross-platform-development-with-react.markdown

 ## Cross-platform React

-Theoretically _all_ domain code can be shared beween all platforms.
+Theoretically _all_ domain code can be shared beween _all_ platforms.
 That is to say, all platforms have the concept of the "Login button", and a "button pressed" event.
 But different platforms render the button and handle its events differently.

-React components build a "virtual-DOM", which is then mapped to platform elements for rendering.
+React components map state to a "virtual-DOM" (a _View_), which is then mapped to platform elements for rendering.
 [Web](https://www.npmjs.com/package/react-dom) and *[native](http://facebook.github.io/react-native) are the obvious platform targets.
-But it is also illustrative to know Component's logical _View_ can also be linked to completely different rendering pipelines e.g. [terminal](https://github.com/Yomguithereal/react-blessed), [VR](https://facebook.github.io/react-vr/), and [3d](https://github.com/Izzimach/react-three).
+But it is also illustrative to know the virtual-DOM can also be linked to completely different rendering pipelines e.g. [terminal](https://github.com/Yomguithereal/react-blessed), [VR](https://facebook.github.io/react-vr/), and [3d](https://github.com/Izzimach/react-three).

 All cross-platform code must contain the following _conceptual logic_ somewhere: